Constructing Wadge classes: The analysis of selfdual sets

 \section{The analysis of selfdual sets}

-The aim of this section is to show that a set is selfdual iff it can be built using sets of lower complexity.
-The easy implication is given by Proposition \ref{locallylowerimpliesselfdual}, while the hard implication is given by applying Corollary \ref{selfdualcorollary} with $U=Z$.
+The aim of this section is to show that a set is selfdual iff it can be constructed in a certain way using sets of lower complexity.
+The easy implication is given by Proposition \ref{locallylowerimpliesselfdual}, while the hard implication can be obtained by applying Corollary \ref{selfdualcorollary} with $U=Z$.
 These are well-known results (see for example \cite[Lemmas 7.3.1.iv and 7.3.4]{louveaub}).
 Our approach is essentially the same as the one used in the proof of \cite[Theorem 16]{andrettamartin} or in \cite[Theorem 5.3]{mottoros}.
 However, since we would like our paper to be self-contained, and the proof becomes slightly simpler in our context, we give all the details below.

-\begin{proposition} Let $\bS$ be a nice topological pointclass, and assume that $\Det(\bool\bS(\omega^\omega))$ holds.
+\begin{proposition} Let $\bS$ be a nice topological pointclass, and assume that $\Det(\bS(\omega^\omega))$ holds.
 Let $Z$ be a zero-dimensional Polish space, and let $A\in\bS(Z)$.
 Assume that $\UU$ is an open cover of $Z$ such that $A\cap U<A$ in $Z$ for every $U\in\UU$.
 Then $A$ is selfdual. \end{proposition} \begin{proof} First notice that $\UU\neq\varnothing$ because $Z\neq\varnothing$.
 It follows that $A\neq\varnothing$ and $A\neq Z$.
 In particular, $A\cap U\neq Z$ for every $U\in\UU$.
 So, by Lemma \ref{closureclopen}, $A\cap V\leq A\cap U<A$ whenever $V\in\bD^0_1(Z)$ and $V\subseteq U\in\UU$.
 Therefore, since $Z$ is zero-dimensional, we can assume without loss of generality that $\UU$ is a disjoint clopen cover of $Z$.

 We claim that $U\setminus A\leq A$ for every $U\in\UU$.
 Pick $U\in\UU$.
 If $A\cap U=\varnothing$ then $U\setminus A=U\in\bD^0_1(Z)$, hence the claim holds because $A\neq\varnothing$ and $A\neq Z$.
 On the other hand, if $A\cap U\neq\varnothing$ then